🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 ax1.axvline(x=0, color='black', linestyle='-', linewidth=0.5)

-ax1.set_xlabel('Magnetic Field [T]', fontsize=12)
+ax1.set_xlabel('Magnetic field [T]', fontsize=12)

-ax1.set_ylabel('Hall Voltage [mV]', fontsize=12)
+ax1.set_ylabel('Hall voltage [mV]', fontsize=12)

 ax1.set_title('Magnetic Field Dependence of Hall Voltage', fontsize=14, fontweight='bold')